solliancenet/microsoft-partner-boot-camp/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 5. Moving everything to APIs sounds terrific, but how can we stay on top of our API inventory and manage discoverability, security, lifecycle, and monitoring into the future?
 Is there something we could use to develop a proof of concept quickly?

 6. We have been using .NET Framework for years, and now in Visual Studio web have options for .NET Framework, .NET Standard, and .NET Core.
 As we look at creating our new web and API applications, how do we choose the correct framework?

+7. Multiple factors are driving our adoption of the cloud, including a desire to reduce costs and infrastructure management, as well as modernizing our applications.
+We recognize that running our applications in the cloud will be a significant change from how we currently operate.
+Does Microsoft offer any tools or guidance that could help us prepare for, plan, and execute our cloud migration initiative more successfully?

 ### Infographic for common scenarios